-*Broadview pricing is based on three-year contract terms.
-Contact Broadview to request a quote.
+*Pricing is based on three-year terms.

 View and download your call logs from the Call Record page.
-It shows details like who placed the call, the date and time, and status (answered or unanswered).
+It shows details like who placed the call, the date and time, and the status (answered or unanswered).
 You can also listen to call recordings and filter reports.

 In addition, the Call Records page includes information about your voicemails, faxes, and messages.
 Enter an email address to send call logs to yourself or a coworker, and you’ll receive a comma-separated values (CSV) file.

 Set up business hours and holiday schedules to direct callers to the correct extension based on when they call.
 These settings can be programmed based on your company’s open and closed hours.
 The system is fully customizable based on your operations so that your customers will always be routed to whomever is available or the most appropriate action, such as extensions, voicemail, or auto-attendants.